voiio/voiio.github.io/styleguide/vue.md

 ### Why

-`id` selectors are generic and could be used for multiple purposes, which then easy to forget.
+`id` selectors are generic and could be used for multiple purposes.
+They are easy to forget.
-Example: there was a component with certain id, which was later refactored (thus id changed).
+Example: There is a component with a certain id.
+It was later refactored, the id changed..
-However, this id was also used for analytics, which was forgotten and not updated.
+However, this id was also used for analytics.
+It was forgotten and not updated.

 By using data selectors, we can separate concerns and avoid issues like this.

 ### Don't